nyakaz73/spring-boot-reactjs-fullstack-2/README.md

-# Spring boot and React js fullstack application Part(2/2).
+# Spring boot and React js fullstack application Part(2/3).

-Full stack application part 2 with Spring boot and React js, with **REACT REDUX , JEST Test Runner**
+Full stack application Part 2 with Spring boot and React js, with **REACT REDUX , JEST Test Runner**

 This is a continuation of a [Part 1](https://github.com/nyakaz73/spring-boot-reactjs-fullstack) full stack application with Spring boot and React js, with **webpack** and **babel** which the git repository can be found [here](https://github.com/nyakaz73/spring-boot-reactjs-fullstack)